 Walking In The Meadows

-The upper side of Parkachik village hides the meadows of Suru Valley on its backyard.
-It’s a beautiful feeling to walk across the meadows watching the cows grazing the grass as kids collect water and take it home with pots on their head.
+The upper side of Parkachik village hides the meadows of Suru Valley in its backyard.
+It’s a beautiful feeling to walk across the meadows watching the cows grazing the grass as kids collect water and take it home with pots on their heads.